 Chief among the skills that have to be developed for this spiritual art is faith.
 This is not a faith in any conventional gods or religious beliefs, but a faith that the inner process of holy emergence can be trusted to deliver us to a new and healthier “human condition” than we have known before.
 One also gradually grows the courage to enter unstable transformative states and let them remake us.
 At every step into the unknown, we learn to trust more and more in an intuitive openness that doesn’t deny rational thought and logic, but includes them in a larger set of skills of consciousness.

 It’s a brave choice to allow the spark of one’s own inner longing grow into the flames of genuine transformation — and even braver to endure the burning that magnifies our inner light.
 And that's because the burning never really stops.
 If there is such a thing as "enlightenment" it is the state of being completely consumed by the inner flames of spiritual process.
 That means achieving a happiness that encompasses suffering, rather than trying to eliminate it — and living the kind of faith that respects the recurrence of fear and doubt, rather than attempting to abolish them.

 Author, publisher, and literary agent D. Patrick Miller has been studying the rise of the “spiritual but not religious” movement first-hand for over 30 years.
-See his new coaching topic “The Endurance of Burning” among other Fearless Consulting offerings.
+See his coaching topic “The Endurance of Burning” among other Fearless Consulting offerings.

 HOME • BOOKS • FEATURES • STAY IN TOUCH